FOUNDATION OBRAS

 Picture

-Elisabete is chief editor of Skheme, an online interarts magazine.
+Elisabete is also chief editor of Skheme, an online interarts magazine.
 She interviewed several OBRAS residents for an article, and Linda Buckmaster will get one of her poems published.

 Picture